-Vienna (Wien) - the former imperial capital, but all its former splendor is now concentrated in the park ensembles.
-That's where really feels the spirit of the Empire .
+Vienna (Wien) - the former imperial capital, but all its former splendor is now concentrated in the park ensembles, this is a must see when sightseeing .
+That's where really feels the spirit of the Empire.

 View of Vienna from the bell tower of St. Stefan